'Astra Blue'

 Just before the buds burst open they form charming round balloons for which this perennial is named.
 The balloon-buds & opened blossoms last well as cut flowers, although for the cutting garden, taller variety would likely be preferred, as full-sized varieties grow two or three feet tall.

 After winter dormancy, the clumps reappear quite late in spring so the location should be well-marked so as not to be dig near or damage the sensitive crowns.
-The roots dislike disruption & little clumps should not be molested once they are established, though if necessary division is possible if done carefully.

 copyright © by Paghat the Ratgirl